Rainy Wednesday forecast — tackle it with these activities - News Break

 Catch a movie: There’s nothing wrong with using a wet day for a break, either.
 Whether it’s a visit to a theater or just a session on the couch catching up on your favorite streaming shows, a rest day is a great idea, too.

-Along with a rainy Wednesday, here’s the rest of the four-day forecast for Melrose:
+Along with a rainy Wednesday, here’s the rest of the four-day forecast for Valentine:

 Wednesday, May 26

-Sunny in the day; while slight chance rain showers then rain likely during night
+Slight chance rain showers then slight chance showers and thunderstorms in the day; while showers and thunderstorms during night

 Thursday, May 27